Guide for Author

 Preprints

 To support the wide dissemination of research, the journal encourages authors to post their research manuscripts on community-recognized preprint servers, either before or alongside submission to the journal.
 This policy applies only to the original version of a manuscript that describes primary research.
-Any version of a manuscript that has been revised in response to reviewers’ comments, accepted for publication or published in the journal should not be posted on a preprint server.
+Any version of a manuscript that has been revised in response to reviewers’ comments, accepted for publication, or published in the journal should not be posted on a preprint server.
 Instead, forward links to the published manuscript may be posted on the preprint server.

 Authors should retain copyright in their work when posting to a preprint server.